Gustavolmo/lab-pendel-hub/README.md

 If you have any questions, suggestions, or feedback, feel free to contact our team at contact@commuteconnect.com.

-Thank you for being a part of CommuteConnect and contributing to more sustainable commuting solutions in Sweden!
+Thank you for being a part of Pendel Hub and contributing to more sustainable commuting solutions in Sweden!
 We appreciate your support and hope you find this app helpful in your daily commute.